jtl-scx/channel/docs/020_meta_data.md

 This skeleton project provide a very basic default implementation for a Seller Attribute Loader.
 To create your own implementation, just implement the `SellerAttributeLoader` Interface and register your implementation for DI using `service.yml`

 ### Update Request

 A Seller can request a Seller Attribute update by sending a Seller Event `Seller:Meta.SellerAttributesUpdateRequest`.
 When sellers request an update of their attributes, the channel needs to retrieve an up-to-date list of seller attributes and send this list to SCX.
 As a channel you only need to implement the interface `JTL\SCX\Lib\Channel\Contract\MetaData\SellerAttributeLoader`.
-Inside of this implementation you must return all attributes for a given sellerId in a `JTL\SCX\Lib\Channel\MetaData\Attribute\AttributeList`.
+Inside this implementation you must return all attributes for a given sellerId in a `JTL\SCX\Lib\Channel\MetaData\Attribute\AttributeList`.
 The `channel-core` takes care of everything else.

 ## Price Types